epicserve/s3-backups/docs/index.rst

 Contribute
 ----------

-1. Look for an open `issue <https://github.com/epicserve/s3-backups/issues>`_ or create new issue to get a dialog going about the new feature or bug that you've descovered.
+1. Look for an open `issue <https://github.com/epicserve/s3-backups/issues>`_ or create new issue to get a dialog going about the new feature or bug that you've discovered.

 2. Fork the `repository <https://github.com/epicserve/s3-backups>`_ on Github to start making your changes to the master branch (or branch off of it).